Table of Contents

 How To Start A Call Log

-- Account Screen - Edit Menu: From within the account screen of a particular account, clicking the down arrow of the "Edit" menu on the top banner of the account page will provide the "Add Call Log" option.
+- Individual Account Management Page: From within a specific account's management page, clicking the downward arrow adjacent to the "Edit" menu within the top banner of the page will provide the "Add Call Log" option.
 Clicking this option will result in the call log window being displayed.

 Call Log Window